Laboratory exercise 2

 · classes;

-· protected – visibility is within current class, its child classes and inside its package;
+· protected – visibility is in the class, in its descendants and in the package of its class;